MetabolomicsHub/mhd-ws/README.md

 # Development & Test Environment

-To run and test MetaboLomics Hub server, you have to install [docker-compose tool](https://docs.docker.com/compose/install/){:target="_blank"}.
+To run and test Metabolomics Hub server, you have to install [docker-compose tool](https://docs.docker.com/compose/install/).

 You can run Metabolomics Submission Server with this commands.
 ```